jjying89/Python-API-Weather-Analysis/README.md

 ## Requirements

--An openweather and google API key will be required to run this repository.
+-An OpenWeatherMap and Google API key will be required to run this repository.

 ## Goal